RealNick64/nick64blog/content/netlogs/2022/11/sega-genesis-sexy/index.md

 categories: ["tidbits"]
 ---

 Oh man, oh man, I bought a Sega Genesis for 16 dollars today at Goodwill.
 Opened it up to get a look-see inside and oh my... old hardware and huge chips are so hot...
 I really dig the look of the internals.
 Something about the humongous 68000 CPU and the SEGA chips and the Zilog CPU, MAN!
-It is so AWESOME AND HOTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT.
+It is so AWESOME AND HOTTTTTTTTTTT.
 Old hardware is my fetish.

-{{< center-image link="images/genesis.png">}}
+{{< image src="images/genesis.png">}}